Silas Katompa Mvumpa

-Career
+Club career

 Early career

 Silas began playing football in Kinshasa, DR Congo with his local club Olympic Matete FC.
 At the age of 17, his performances earned him a move to Alès in France, and after his debut season, he moved to Paris FC in the Ligue 2.
 Silas made his professional debut for Paris FC in a 2–0 win over Troyes on 31 August 2018.
 On 11 September 2018, he signed his first professional contract with the club for three years.

 VfB Stuttgart

 On 13 August 2019, Silas signed a five-year deal with German club VfB Stuttgart.
 He played a big part in Stuttgart's promotion to the Bundesliga in the 2019–20 season, scoring 7 league goals.
+On the 19th of August 2023, Silas would score a brace of goals in the Bundesliga opener for Stuttgart against opposing side VfL Bochum, the game would end 5-0 to VfB Stuttgart.

+On 1 January 2023, Silas extended his contract with VfB Stuttgart until June 2026.

+Loan to Red Star Belgrade

+On 3 September 2024, he joined Serbian club Red Star Belgrade, on loan from VfB Stuttgart.
+He made his debut for the club on 14 September, in a 2–0 win against Napredak in the Serbian SuperLiga.
+He scored his first goal for the club on 23 September, in a 4–0 league win against rivals Partizan.